jadonlai/downloads-organizer/README.md

 Downloads organizer is a simple Python script that allows users to organize their downloads directory into different subdirectories, based on file type.

+This is done by creating subdirectories labeled `downloads_<filetype>`.
+Each corresponding directory and file in the downloads directory is then moved to its corresponding subdirectory.

 ## Prerequisites

 None